Next.js Adapter

 Content Loading

-Load content using createRefraktLoader from @refrakt-md/content in a Server Component.
-It handles config loading, community package merging, theme assembly, and caching automatically.
+Load content using createRefraktLoader from @refrakt-md/content (or the convenience wrapper createNextLoader from @refrakt-md/next) in a Server Component.
+The loader handles config loading, plugin merging, theme assembly, and caching automatically.
 Use generateStaticParams for static export:

 import { createRefraktLoader } from '@refrakt-md/content';